Thursday, May 1, 2008

 Best of all, my husband and daughter were along.
 Really, I should say I was along since I can't actually paddle these days and the daughter offered to take me out in a tandem kayak.
 About 2 minutes into the trip, she regretted the offer but I think she had fun anyway.

-Maybe not enough fun to that she'll take me out on the Mother's Day paddle.
+Maybe not enough fun that she'll take me out on the Mother's Day paddle.
 But she should, right?
-Afterall, giving birth to her was a LOT harder than paddling me around for a couple of hours.
+After all, giving birth to her was a LOT harder than paddling me around for a couple of hours.

 Emily got the Red Kayak out on the water